Respiration profonde : extrait vidéo du kit de maîtrise de la respiration optimale

 Evaluating, establishing, maintaining, and promoting good respiratory chemistry is extremely important in any professional practice involving breathing training.
 Good breathing chemistry establishes a system-wide context conducive to help optimize health and maximize performance.
 The more you can measure the more you can manage.

 Breathing training is invariably included as an important component of relaxation training, but does not in of itself constitute optimal relaxation or optimal respiration.
-Optimal breathing implies ALL factors are in place in any moment in time.
+Optimal breathing implies ALL factors are in place at any moment in time.

-- Breathing chemistry including exchange from lungs to blood and blood to lungs and oxygen transport to all other cells of body.
+- Breathing chemistry including exchange from lungs to blood and blood to lungs and oxygen transport to all other cells of the body.